kimberlycoston/530final/README.md

 - Potential patient harm from therapy gaps
 - Increased nursing workload

-**Current Limitation**: I have encountered numerous scenarios where a predictive model identifies an alert for a patient, which we are then required to alert a provider about.
-While these models are technically successful, many suffer from an explainability gap.
+**Current Limitation**: Many predictive models in clinical settings suffer from an explainability gap.
 Providers routinely ask "Why is this patient flagged?" without receiving satisfying answers beyond "the model says so."
-This project aims to solve that trust deficit in a different dimension with CRRT.
+This project addresses that trust deficit by combining prediction with SHAP-based explanations and LLM-generated clinical context.

 ---